MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/app-enforced-restrictions.md

 # Use app-enforced restrictions

-These steps in the Azure AD admin center tell Azure to use the SharePoint site-level settings you specify in PowerShell.
+These steps in the Azure AD admin center tell Azure to use the SharePoint site-level access settings you specify.

 1. On the [Conditional Access | Policies page](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/Policies) of the Azure AD admin center, select **New policy**.

     ![Conditional access policies in the Azure AD admin center](media/azure-ca-new-policy.png)

 2. Select **Users and groups**, and then select whether you want the policy to apply to all users or only select users or groups.

 3. Select **Cloud apps or actions**, select **Select apps**, search for **SharePoint**, select **Office 365 SharePoint Online**, and then select **Select**.

     ![Selecting the SharePoint app](media/azure-ca-policy-cloud-app.png)

 4. Select **Conditions**, select **Client apps**, switch **Configure** to **Yes**, keep all the clients selected, and then select **Done**.

 5. Select **Session**, select **Use app enforced restrictions**, and then select **Select**.

     ![Selecting to control access using app enforced restrictions](media/azure-ca-policy-session.png)

 6. Enable the policy and select **Create**.